MIPS Technologies: Licensees

 MIPS Technologies had a strong customer licensee base in home electronics and portable media players; for example, 75 percent of Blu-ray Disc players were running on MIPS Technologies processors.
 In the digital home, the company's processors were predominantly found in digital TVs and set-top boxes.
 The Sony PlayStation Portable used two processors based on the MIPS32 4K processor.

 Within the networking segment, licensees include Cavium Networks and Broadcom.
 Cavium has used up to 48 MIPS cores for its OCTEON family network reference designs.
 Broadcom ships Linux-ready MIPS64-based XLP, XLR, and XLS multicore, multithreaded processors.
 Licensees using MIPS to build smartphones and tablets include Actions Semiconductor and Ingenic Semiconductor.
 Tablets based on MIPS include the Cruz tablets from Velocity Micro.
 TCL Corporation is using MIPS processors for the development of smartphones.

 Companies can also obtain an MIPS architectural licence for designing their own CPU cores using the MIPS architecture.
 Distinct MIPS architecture implementations by licensees include Broadcom's BRCM 5000.

 Other licensees include Broadcom, which has developed MIPS-based CPUs for over a decade, Microchip Technology, which leverages MIPS processors for its 32-bit PIC32 microcontrollers, Qualcomm Atheros, MediaTek and Mobileye, whose EyeQ chips are based on cores licensed from MIPS.

+The first announced licensee for MIPS' RISC-V CPUs is Mobileye, who adopted the MIPS eVocore P8700 for autonomous driving SoCs.